beaglebuddy/interview-questions/README.md

 4. commit your changes and push your code back up to your repo on github

 5. send me an email and let me know you are done.

+or if you don't want to use github (because it is generally available for anyone to view), then you can do the following:

+1. pull down this code to your local machine and complete the exercises

+2. zip up your version of the code and email it to ed-hill@uiowa.edu

 I'll ask the interview team to review your code and I'll let you know when we are done so that you can delete the repository if you wish.